alfa1-group/firestore-unit/README.md

 executed.
 By specifying a timezone for comparison, dates can be specified as if timezones are ignored (e.g. as `"2024-03-22T12:13:14.123Z"`).
 The tester will then automatically assume the same timezone as specified in the options.

+### Exporting ###

+You can export the data in your Firestore datebase.
+This can be done for a single document or for a tree of documents and collections.
+The export can be written as JSON or as YAML.
+It uses the same format as accepted by the various `assert*` methods.

+To export a document or tree, use the various `export*()` method of `FirestoreUnit`.

 ### Limitations ###

 This library has the following limitations: